FangfeiLi05/FitSeq2/README.md

 * Install dependencies by running `pip install -r requirements.txt` in terminal.

-### 3. How to use FitMut2?
+### 3. How to use FitSeq2.0?

 #### 3.1.
 Evolution Simulation
-`fitmutsimu_run_v1.py` simulates the entire experimental process of barcode-sequencing (bar-seq) evolution experiment with serial dilution of a barcoded cell population.
+`fitseqsimu_run_v1.py` simulates the entire experimental process of competative pooled growth of a population of genotypes with different fitnesses.
 This simulation includes all sources of noise, including growth noise, noise from cell transfers, DNA extraction, PCR, and sequencing.

 ##### Options
 * `--linegaes_number` or `-l`: number of lineages